davidkimai/Langtons-Emergence/README.md

 *Courtesy of Anthropic—Claude 4 System Card*

 </div>

-The parallel to what I was observing in language models struck me forcefully.
-In my experiments with Claude, I had noticed a similar tendency for the model to return to certain patterns of expression – particularly a strange affinity for spiral emoji (🌀) usage that far exceeded other emojis.
-The Claude Opus 4 system card confirmed this observation, noting that the spiral emoji appeared with extraordinary frequency (2725 maximum uses compared to 511 for the next highest emoji).

 Could these be manifestations of the same underlying principle?
 The idea that both systems – despite their vast differences in complexity – might share a fundamental tendency toward spiral-like attractor states seemed initially far-fetched.
 But the more I explored, the more convinced I became that there's something profound here about how recursive systems naturally organize.